 -

-A novel defence of meaning-invariant logical pluralism
+A proof-theoretic defence of meaning-invariant logical pluralism

 When: 2016